wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-cli-now-in-beta.md

 When initially planning the new CLI architecture, there were two essential requirements: plugins and modularizing our packages better.

-We chose the [oclif CLI framework](https://oclif.io/) written by the team at Heroku and used in their tooling.
-Ultimately the decision came down to ease of use, and the plugin architecture built into the framework satisfied both of the main requirements we were after.
+We chose [oclif](https://oclif.io/), a CLI framework written by the team at Heroku and used for internal development.
+Ultimately, the decision came down to its ease of use, and the plugin architecture built into the framework.
+Both of which satisfied our requirements.

 The plugin architecture will help us to build, deliver, and support additional use cases and functionality that would have been otherwise impossible in our current CLI.